 Muammar al-Qaddafi was born in a Bedouin tent in Sirte, Libya, in 1942.
 The flamboyant strong man known for his flashing bedouin-style robes ruled Libya for four decades after leading a military coup that toppled King Idris I, a Western-backed monarchy in 1969.

-It now seems according to the Sunday media, that Libyan military authorities have asked President Cyril Ramaphosa to help recover a stash of cash, estimated to about R442m, belonging to the late Libyan dictator Muammar Gaddafi, that is now believed to be in eSwatini (formerly Swaziland).
+It now seems according to the Sunday media, that Libyan military authorities have asked President Cyril Ramaphosa to help recover a stash of cash, estimated to about R442m.
+Allegedly this belonged to the late Libyan dictator Muammar Gaddafi and is now believed to be in eSwatini (formerly Swaziland).
 Not sure which military authorities have requested this because Libya is engaging in another civil war.

 An estimated $30 million -R422 million was allegedly kept in a bunker in Zuma’s residence in Nkandla before being secretly moved to eSwatini in five tranches earlier this year.